 Samuel Hicks ’99, Biology

 Special Agent Samuel S. Hicks grew up in Scottdale, Westmoreland County, Pennsylvania.
 While a student at Pitt-Johnstown, Samuel was an active participant in the campus community as president of the Acacia Fraternity, women’s soccer coach, and ice hockey player.
 After graduating in 1999, Samuel pursued a career in law enforcement, first as a police officer in Maryland.
 Samuel joined the Federal Bureau of Investigation in 2007.
 In August 2008, he was one of 11 agents chosen from across the country to attend a special training in Amman, Jordan.
 Tragically, on November 19, 2008, Special Agent Samuel S. Hicks was shot and killed in the line of duty while executing a federal search warrant at a home in Indiana Township near Pittsburgh, Pennsylvania.
 He was only 33 years old and left behind family, friends and colleagues.
 To honor Samuel, the FBI named their Baltimore field office “The Sam Hicks Building.”
-In 2009, his family established the Samuel S. Hicks Memorial Fund to support youth programs such as scouts and local soccer clinics, as well as families who have lost a loved one in the line of duty.
+In 2009, the Samuel S. Hicks Memorial Fund was established to support youth programs such as scouts and local soccer clinics, as well as families who have lost a loved one in the line of duty.
 The Fund also supports outstanding Pitt-Johnstown students majoring in the Justice Administration and Criminology program.